d3duct1v/OSINT_CTF/Evidence_Investigation/gunpowder.md

 LIVE CAMERA FEED: http://50.100.241.155:8081

-If you're having trouble viewing it, we've attached a screenshot of the camera in action.</h2>
+If you're having trouble viewing it, we've attached a screenshot of the camera in action.